-Duncan N. R. Jackman, Toronto, Ontario During the last five years, Mr. Jackman has been Chairman, President and Chief Executive Officer, E-L Financial Corporation Limited.
-He has served as a director of the Corporation since 1997.
+Duncan N. R. Jackman, Toronto, Ontario

+During the last five years, Mr. Jackman has been Chairman, President and Chief Executive Officer, E-L Financial Corporation Limited.

 Clive P. Rowe, New York, New York

 During the last five years, Mr. Rowe has been a partner in the firms Oskie Capital and SLS Capital.